 In Montana, it’s illegal for anyone with a blood-alcohol content of 0.08 percent to operate a motor vehicle.
 Most drivers here are familiar with this law and its consequences — a DUI or blood-alcohol conviction stays on your driving record for life.

-But with the legalization of medical marijuana in Montana and the recreational use legalized in nearby states (and in Montana based on today’s election outcome), it means there will be more drivers hitting the road after they’ve smoked, vaped, eaten, or otherwise consumed marijuana.
+But with the legalization of marijuana in Montana means more drivers will hit the road after they’ve smoked, vaped, eaten, or otherwise consumed marijuana.

-It’s illegal to drive under the influence of marijuana because you’re considered an impaired driver.
+Driving under the influence of marijuana is illegal because you’re considered an impaired driver.
 In Montana, drivers who are pulled over and found to have 5 ng/ml of Delta-9-Tetrahydrocannabinol (or THC, one of the active chemicals in marijuana) in their system are legally considered impaired, though they don’t even need to have that much in their blood if there is sufficient evidence of impairment.
 With Montana’s implied consent laws, law enforcement can legally test a driver’s blood if they’ve been legally pulled over, even if the driver refuses at the moment.

-This charge also means losing your driver’s license for at least 6 months depending on the number of offenses on your record.
+This charge also means losing your driver’s license for at least six months, depending on the number of offenses on your record.

 At Terrazas Henkel P.C., we know the law.
 We’ll listen to your side of the story, perform our own investigation, and work with our negotiation and litigation experience to find the best solution for you.
-A criminal charge can affect your entire life, and we want to make sure it doesn’t have an outsized impact.
+A criminal charge can affect your life, and we want to ensure it doesn’t have an outsized impact.
 Call us at 406-541-2550 to talk to our experienced attorneys today.